Podar International School

-Podar International School is a group of schools that is a part of the Podar Education Network that was established in 1927 by Sheth Anandilal Podar, with Mahatma Gandhi as the first President of the trust.
+Podar International School is a group of schools that is a part of the Podar Education Network that was established in 1927 by Sheth Anandilal Podar, with Mahatma Gandhi as the first president of the trust.
 The group is headquartered in Mumbai.
 It offers educational streams such as the Central Board of Secondary Education (CBSE), Council for the Indian School Certificate Examinations (CISCE), Secondary School Certificate (SSC), Cambridge (IGCSE) and International Baccalaureate (IB).

-Podar International Schools consist of Pre-Primary schools, Primary and Secondary schools, Junior Colleges, Part-Time courses, and Teacher Training Institutes.
+Podar International Schools consist of pre-primary schools, primary and secondary schools, junior colleges, part-time courses, and teacher training institutes.
 The Podar network of schools offers educational streams for the Central Board of Secondary Education (CBSE), Council for the Indian School Certificate Examinations (CICSE), Secondary School Certificate (SSC), Cambridge IGCSE, and International Baccalaureate (IB).

 As of May 2024, there are 144 Podar International Schools across India with over 250,000 students and 7,600 staff members.

 History

 Podar International School is a co-ed school.
-Its first classes were held in 2005 in the Mumbai Suburb of Santacruz West.
-The school launched interactive E-books on iPad in 2012.
+The first classes were held in 2005 in the Mumbai Suburb of Santacruz West.
+The school launched interactive e-books on tablets in 2012.
 The school offers the International Baccalaureate programs for PYP (Grades 1-5) Cambridge Checkpoint and IGCSE (Grades 6-10) and the IBDP and A-levels (Grades 11, 12).